openjournalteam/fixMicrosoftEmail/README.md

 ## Support Contribution

 This open-source project is actively developed and maintained thanks to the dedicated efforts of our team.
 While the software is freely available, your financial support ensures its long-term sustainability and continued improvement.
 If you find value in using this project, please consider sponsoring its development or making a donation - any contribution, no matter how small, is greatly appreciated and helps us provide updates and maintenance for the benefit of the entire community.
+Contact us via email for any generous donation.

 ---
 Thank you for using our plugin for your journal!
 If you have any questions or need assistance, please don't hesitate to contact us to support@openjournaltheme.com
+Don't forget to subscribe to our channel [subscribe now!](https://subscription.openjournaltheme.com/lists/63bfa9ae7633a/sign-up) and visit our site for the latest free plugin : https://openjournaltheme.com